Maryland Power Wheelchairs

 - Front-wheel drive wheelchairs gained popularity in the early 90s but didn’t completely replace their rear-wheel counterpart.

-- Mid-wheel technology is relatively new but already has earned its place in Maryland wheelchair stores.
+- Mid-wheel technology is relatively new but already has earned its place in Central Maryland wheelchair stores.
 A mid-wheel drive power wheelchair has a total of 6 wheels, with the middle pair being the driving wheels.

 The position of the driving wheels matters because it determines how a wheelchair handles, specifically in uphill and downhill situations.
 For example, rear-wheel drive wheelchairs have better traction going uphill, while front-wheel drive wheelchairs do better when going downhill.
-But you can’t feel or understand this difference unless you try a wheelchair out before you buy, which we’ll be happy to help you with in our Maryland wheelchair store.
+But you can’t feel or understand this difference unless you try a wheelchair out before you buy, which we’ll be happy to help you with in our Central Maryland wheelchair store.

 Call us, email or visit our showroom for more information about power wheelchairs.